 If you teach more than one section, or CRN, of the same course, you have the option to combine them together.
 Combining sections is referred to as crosslisting, and is a manual task that needs to be done by the Distance Education department.
 If you’d like to crosslist your courses, fill out a form with your course details.
 Wait until you get confirmation on the crosslisting before proceeding with the next tasks.

 Copy course content from a previous term

 Once your new course is available, you can copy content from a previous term.
 This allows you to quickly prepare your next course using the material from last term.

-If you’ve copied content from another course, you will need to update date information in your syllabus and as well as access dates for individual content items and activities, like quizzes, discussions, and dropbox folders.
+If you’ve copied content from another course, you will need to update date information in your syllabus and as well as access dates for individual content items and activities, like quizzes, discussions, and assignments.
 If you want to take your first step to becoming a power user, try these instructions for changing all dates using the Manage Dates tool.

 Activate your custom home page

 If you have developed your own custom homepage, you will need to activate the custom homepage in the new course.

 If you have developed your own custom navigation bar, you will need to activate the custom navbar in your new course.